hermanbanken/TI3700/literatuurlijst/abstract_security.md

 - More experimentation with different databases.

 ------------
-# An analysis of security issues for butt computing
+# An analysis of security issues for cloud computing

 ## summary:
 This paper attempts to provide a near complete overview of the current security issues.
-It tries to identify the most relevant issues in butt computing which consider vulnerabilities, threats, risks, requirements and solutions of security.
+It tries to identify the most relevant issues in cloud computing which consider vulnerabilities, threats, risks, requirements and solutions of security.
 It defines the differences between a threat and vulnerability.
 It classifies the issues in three categories, namely the SaaS, PaaS and IaaS.
 Next, the paper gives a full